PaloAltoLibrary/TelloDroneScratch/README.md

 # Tello Drone & Scratch Library Program

 Welcome to the Scratch and Tello Drone Library Program repository!
-This project is based on the successful program developed by Dan Lou at Palo Alto City Library, and is now being included in the SJSU iSchool LTI Lab project to share with our partners and the rest of the library world.
+This project is based on the successful program developed by Dan Lou at Palo Alto City Library, and is now being included in the [https://ischool.sjsu.edu/library-technology-integration-lti-lab](SJSU iSchool LTI Lab project) to share with our partners and the rest of the library world.

 This program is designed to teach basic coding concepts using Scratch and Tello drones.
 Scratch is a block-based programming language developed by MIT, which makes it easy for beginners to learn coding concepts.
 The Tello drone is a small, affordable drone that can be controlled using code.